-• RI must be considered due to occurrences rates increase in 2010 although 2011 is showing an improvement -Figure 6 Number of ATM related incidents by category and severity (2005-2011) [source EASA [2]].

-• SMI refer to occurrences in which defined minimum separation between aircraft, has been lost.
+- RI must be considered due to occurrences rates increase in 2010 although 2011 is showing an improvement Figure 6 Number of ATM related incidents by category and severity (2005-2011) [source EASA [2]]. - SMI refer to occurrences in which defined minimum separation between aircraft, has been lost.
 With the exception of 2009 and 2010, overall the total number of incidents reported is increasing every year.
 SMI under severity A have a decreasing trend until 2010 followed by an increase in 2011.
-A similar increase in severity B is

-ASCOS safety certification

-Ref: ASCOS_WP1_TR6_D1.6 Page: 35

-Issue: 1.0 Classification: Restricted

-indicated in the preliminary data in 2011 -Figure 6 Number of ATM related incidents by category and severity (2005-2011) [source EASA [2]].
+A similar increase in severity B is indicated in the preliminary data in 2011 -Figure 6 Number of ATM related incidents by category and severity (2005-2011) [source EASA [2]].

-3.5.3 Is Regulation satisfactorily implemented?
+3.4.3 Is Regulation satisfactorily implemented?